rspective/voucherify.js/README.md

 - `voucher expired`
 - `quantity exceeded`
 - `gift amount exceeded`
+- `customer does not match segment rules`
+- `order does not match validation rules`

 ### 4. Use utils to calculate discount and price after discount